oybek-turaev-cyber/HTB-CDSA-Prep/SOC-Path/Network_Traffic_Analysis#2/notes.md

 - **Finding DNS Enumeration Attempts:**
     1. `dns` >> look for any requests include >> **ANY** indication of DNS enumeration and possibly even subdomain enumeration
     2. Goal is to find all info: DNS Records, subdomains,
+    3. This attack is called **DNS Amplification**
+        - The idea >> sending small DNS request but respond will be more
+        - small request (e.g., 60 bytes) can trigger a much larger response (e.g., 4,000+ bytes), overwhelming the victim.

 - **Finding DNS Tunneling:**
     - Happens through the `TXT` record